 Types of Residence Permits for U.S Citizens

-As we said before US citizens in possession of a valid US passport do not need a visa for airport transit, tourist or business trips for stays up to 90 days.
-All persons who wish to stay in Germany for more than 90 days are required to obtain a residence permit for the purpose of work.
+US citizens don’t need a visa for airport transit, tourist, or business trips for a stay of up to 90 days.
+Everyone who wishes to stay in Germany for longer is required to obtain a residence permit.

 - German Temporary Residence Permit